Welcome to jimpoet.com

 Copy & Paste in your browser.

-Our Feature is The Talented Poet Jane Muschenetz
+Our Feature is The Talented Poet BearWolf

 The San Diego/Tijuana ReEvolutionary Poets Brigade will be presenting poetry events that will include spoken word, election education, speakers, and hope for those who have been confused by political polarity, misinformation, and mendacity.
 Stay tuned…